reubendaniels/nix-config/README.md

 ### NixOS

+**TODO:** Below instructions are outdated and not adapted for complete flake rewrite.

 1. Download the [latest NixOS stable distribution](https://nixos.org/manual/nixos/stable/index.html#sec-obtaining), these instructions were tested with 22.11.
 Download the minimal distribution, not graphical.